sergioengineer/rumble-enhancer/README.md

 An open source algorithm which recommends new videos for you.

 ## Protection for content creators
-This extension is part of a project which aims to allow content creators to migrated from networks(youtube, odysee, rumble) without loosing public.
+This extension is part of a project which aims to allow content creators to migrate from providers(youtube, odysee, rumble) without loosing public.
 As long as your public has this extension installed.
-They'll get recommendations to watch your videos regardless of where it is hosted.
+They'll get recommendations to watch your videos regardless of where it is hosted in and which of those pages they visit.

 # Contribute